dwoosub/CRM-Campaign-Optimization/README.md

 > **Designed and executed a targeted CRM campaign strategy for active JDB(game provider name) players.
 By replacing static offer rules with a machine learning approach (K-Medians Clustering), I identified four distinct player personas.
 The resulting model projected a 576% ROI and a $19K lift in Theoretical Win, optimizing marketing spend by dynamically aligning offer amounts to player value.**
 ---

-### 🔒 Data Privacy Note
-The datasets provided in this repository (`data/`) have been **anonymized** to protect player privacy.
-All `GGPASS_ID`, `NICKNAME`, and `CID` values were replaced with synthetic UUIDs or generic labels prior to upload.
-The behavioral patterns and logic remain authentic to the analysis.
----

 ## 2. The Problem (Situation)

 - **Context:** The CRM team needed to engage active users without overspending on “spray and pray” bonuses.